Sparse Covariance Neural Networks: Abstract

 \section{Abstract}

-Covariance Neural Networks (VNNs) perform graph convolutions on the covariance matrix of tabular data and achieve success in a variety of applications.
-However, the empirical covariance matrix on which the VNNs operate may contain many spurious correlations, making VNNs' performance inconsistent due to these noisy estimates and decreasing their computational efficiency.
-To tackle this issue, we put forth Sparse coVariance Neural Networks (S-VNNs), a framework that applies sparsification techniques on the sample covariance matrix before convolution.
-When the true covariance matrix is sparse, we propose hard and soft thresholding to improve covariance estimation and reduce computational cost.
-Instead, when the true covariance is dense, we propose stochastic sparsification where data correlations are dropped in probability according to principled strategies.
-We show that S-VNNs are more stable than nominal VNNs as well as sparse principal component analysis.
-By analyzing the impact of sparsification on their behavior, we provide novel connections between S-VNN stability and data distribution.
-We support our theoretical findings with experimental results on various application scenarios, ranging from brain data to human action recognition, and show an improved task performance, stability, and computational efficiency of S-VNNs compared with nominal VNNs.
+Covariance Neural Networks (VNNs) perform graph convolutions on the covariance matrix of input data to leverage correlation information as pairwise connections.
+They have achieved success in a multitude of applications such as neuroscience, financial forecasting, and sensor networks.
+However, the empirical covariance matrix on which VNNs operate typically contains spurious correlations, creating a mismatch with the actual covariance matrix that degrades VNNs' performance and computational efficiency.
+To tackle this issue, we put forth Sparse coVariance Neural Networks (S-VNNs), a framework that applies sparsification techniques on the sample covariance matrix and incorporates the latter into the VNN architecture.
+We investigate the S-VNN when the underlying data covariance matrix is both sparse and dense.
+When the true covariance matrix is sparse, we propose hard and soft thresholding to improve the covariance estimation and reduce the computational cost.
+Instead, when the true covariance is dense, we propose a stochastic sparsification where data correlations are dropped in probability according to principled strategies.
+Besides performance and computation improvements, we show that S-VNNs are more stable to finite-sample covariance estimations than nominal VNNs and the analogous sparse principal component analysis.
+By analyzing the impact of sparsification on their behavior, we tie the S-VNN stability to the data distribution and sparsification approach.
+We support our theoretical findings with experimental results on a variety of application scenarios, ranging from brain data to human action recognition, and show an improved task performance, improved stability, and reduced computational time compared to alternatives.